Note: Goalwise has been acquired by Niyo Money and is rebranded to Niyo Money.

 Cons of Goalwise:

 - No face to face meeting: Since you are taking care of your investment and there will be no human interaction apart from chat support.
-Goalwise should consider adding a forum (Via Facebook or using Discourse) that could be really helpful for existing and new investors.
+Niyomoney should consider adding a forum (Via Facebook or using Discourse) that could be really helpful for existing and new investors.

 - No Behaviour management: Behavior finance is an important aspect of investment and this is something that is lacking in all Robo-advisory platforms.
 A financial advisor helps you to control your behavior in bad times.
 This is one thing that is missing and if a beginner loses his portfolio significantly in a short span after investing, they may never invest again.
-This is a missing piece that could be solved by case studies and educational material by the Goalwise team.
+This is a missing piece that could be solved by case studies and educational material by the Niyomoney team.
 Read more about Behaviour finance here.

-Here are a few FAQ’s related to Goalwise.
+Here are a few FAQ’s related to Niyomoney.
 This also includes answers to many questions that I got directly from the Goalwise support team.
 I hope this helps you to understand more about Goalwise and. answers some of. the basic and important questions related to the Goalwise platform.

 Since Goalwise offers direct mutual funds, why is Goalwise free?
 Well, they do make money by offering financial advising services.
 This is an optional service that anyone can take and cost about Rs.
 30,000 one time.